We're expanding our library.

 While this course is rooted in a cognitive behavioral framework, participants from all theoretical orientations can apply the knowledge presented in this course to their own work.
 Specific knowledge of Dialectical Behavior Therapy (DBT), which popularized the idea of dialectics in the clinical context, is not required.

 1 Hour CE.
-Video Format.
+Recorded Video Format (non-interactive).

 Transfer knowledge to clients through effective psychoeducation about dichotomous and evaluative thinking